Disabled parking bays

 Blue Badge holders may be eligible to apply for a disabled bay near their home.
 This will be an enforceable bay and can only be used by Blue Badge holders.
 It is not exclusively for the applicants use.

 Bays not accompanied by a sign plate are an advisory marked bay only.
-This means no parking enforcement can be carried out if it is used by a non-blue badge holder.
+This means no parking enforcement can be carried out if a non-blue badge holder uses it.